 Building Your Legal Website

-1. Discovery before design
+1. Discovery and strategy

 3. Content, assets, and responsibilities